 Wash the fish under cold water, pat dry and cut into 2 in/5 cm pieces.

 Sprinkle with salt and lime juice - keep aside for 10 mins

-Place the flour in a flat plate, dip each fish piece into the flour, turning and pressing until it is fully covered with flour.
+Place the flour on a flat plate, dip each fish piece on to the flour, turning and pressing until it is fully covered with flour.

-Coat a non-stick frying pan with some oil, heat to medium and place a few pieces of fish into the oil, when one side turns brown, turn over carefully and brown the other side, remove into a plate.
+Coat a non-stick frying pan with some oil, heat to medium and place a few pieces of fish into the oil, when one side turns brown, turn over carefully and brown the other side, remove on to a plate.
 Repeat until all pieces have been shallow fried.
-Discard any left over oil
+Discard any left over oil.

 Gently place all the fried fish back into the frying pan in a single layer and keep aside.

 Add all the ingredients for the sauce into a chopper, pulse a couple of times until mixture is coarsely ground.
 Taste the sauce and adjust to your liking.